Skip to content

 A pile of oats which are a key ingredients in virchew, an all plant-based vegan dog food, created by Laura Simonson in Vancouver, BC, Canada for dogs.

-We chose oats as a necessary ingredient in Virchew's LOVE Bowl and here’s why: Beta-glucan (β-glucan)
+Here are the reasons we chose oats as a necessary ingredient in Virchew's LOVE Bowl:

 Six Key Benefits of Beta-Glucan Soluble Oat Fibre